CelestialSayuki/ASi-Mac-DVFS/README.md

 # ASi-Mac-DVFS

-A sudoless utility to profile frequency and voltage on Apple Silicon.
+A sudoless app to profile frequency and voltage on Apple Silicon.

 - **Table of contents**
   - **[Project Deets](#project-deets)**